-Above: "Next, we applied several coats of white wood soap.
+Above: "Next, we added several coats of white wood soap.
 You could also coat the floors with a white pigmented oil or clear matte urethane for an even tougher finish.
-However, the soap treatment is the traditional Scandinavian way and it will develop a beautiful patina with age.
+However, the soap treatment is the traditional Scandinavian way, and it will develop a beautiful patina with age.
 We have used this finish on both our cottage and home, and we are really happy with it."

 Above: "We used 10-inch-wide solid Douglas fir boards from Peerless Forest Products in British Columbia.
 They're tongue and grooved and also screwed and plugged with matching Doug fir dowels (the boards have to be screwed, otherwise they would begin to bow with age)," John says.
 "It's not fancy stuff, but it's reasonably priced and we actually like all of the knots.
 Compared with the prices from Dinesen, the standard bearer, Canadian Douglas fir is cheap.
 It didn't make sense shipping wood from Denmark anyway, when we have so much of it here in Canada."

 For another (slightly more involved) technique, see Izabella's post Scandi Whitewashed Floors: Before and After.
 Also have a look at: